simlav000/Multiquark/Documentation/README.md

                                                   mentioned steering macro, and creates a directory for the job to output its data.
 This directory is automatically sybolically linked, so you can always access the contents of the latest submission by navigating to `submitDir`.
-                                                  This bit will only work if you happen to have the permissions to MY eos space.
+                                                  This bit will only work if you happen to have the permissions to **MY** eos space.
 This is because the `ATestRun_eljob.py` is currently configured to look in my personal files for the data to run on.
 If you do not have the correct permissions here, follow the steps outlined in the "Using Rucio" section further down this page.

-# Building the project (Subsequent Setup)
-Once you've build the project a single time, building the project becomes simpler.
-The only three commands you must input are:
+## On Every Login
+Once the initial setup is done, you will have to execute these three commands each time you login to lxplus to build/run the job.
 - `setupATLAS`
 - `asetup AnalysisBase,25.2.2`
 - `source MyAnalysis/build/x86_64*/setup.sh`
 It is recommended to simply put these three commands in a script and make a habit of sourcing this file on login.
 Just make sure your path to the CMake-generated `setup.sh` is correct.

+From here, rebuilding the project is as simple as navigating to the `build` directory, and issuing the command `cmake ../source/`.
+This is often overkill, and is only necessary if you've linked new libraries or added new packages and such.
+Otherwise, the `make` command can be issued in the `build` directory to rebuild the project and take into account any changes to the source code.

+## Using Rucio
+Rucio is a tool which manages ATLAS's datasets, among other things.
+To use this tool, simply issue the following two commands:
+1. `lsetup rucio`
+2. `voms-proxy-init -voms atlas`
+This is another thing I would recommend placing in some `rucio.sh` script you can simply source when needed.
+With this, you now have access to co